 A Stone-Closed Bridge.
 If you look at the photos below, this bridge isn’t your ordinary bridge.
 Today, due to heavy tourist traffic, the bridge is mainly used for pedestrians.
 Along the bridge, you’ll find jewelers and souvenir shops selling expensive items.

 Nearby Attractions.
-From here, it’s an easy walk to Uffizi Gallery Museum, Tower of Arnolfo and Palazzo Vecchio.
-A bit farther, you’ll find yourself in front of the colossal Florence Cathedral, symbol of Italian Renaissance.
+From here, it’s an easy walk to the Uffizi Gallery Museum, the Tower of Arnolfo, and Palazzo Vecchio.
+A bit farther, you’ll find yourself in front of the colossal Florence Cathedral, a symbol of the Italian Renaissance.

 If you’re looking for a hostel in Florence that’s near the Duomo, you’ll never go wrong with the Academy Hostel.
-It is few minutes walk to the Santa Maria del Fiore, aka, the Duomo, the city’s most famous landmark The train station is less than 10 minutes walk from here.
+It is a few minutes walk to the Santa Maria del Fiore, aka, the Duomo, the city’s most famous landmark The train station is less than 10 minutes’ walk from here.
 The hostel is loved by those who have stayed here.
-It’s clean and fun hostel.
-There are other hostels you can choose from these websites: HostelWorld, and B
+It’s a clean and fun hostel.
+There are other hostels you can choose from these websites: HostelWorld, and Booking.com.